 Runner’s safety is of utmost importance and a priority at KAEM.
-During the past 21 years KAEM has built extensive experience in managing an extreme event of this nature.
-We had to overcome a number of challenges and learnt meaningful lessons that informed and improved operations in a significant way.
+Since the start of the event, KAEM has built extensive experience in managing an extreme event of this nature.
+We’ve had to overcome a number of challenges and learnt meaningful lessons that informed and improved operations in a significant way.

 KAEM has a top medical support team who focuses on runner’s safety.
 In compliance to the South African Events Act, KAEM has a disaster management plan in place that is compiled together with the medical doctor.
 This plan is reviewed and updated every year with input from past years’ experience.

 With KAEM come extreme conditions and a number of potential dangers that have to be managed by both participants and KAEM.
 The most prominent of extreme conditions is extreme heat in combination with humidity.
 Measuring safety of participants in these extreme conditions, KAEM utilises a mathematical graph that indicates potential danger in terms of dehydration by assessing the combined effect of high temperatures and humidity levels.
 Should the indication of danger be above a certain level, KAEM management together with the Medical Doctor has to assess the situation and make a decision for the safety of participants.